Topics Map > Software Guides > Photoshop

 - Un-check “delete cropped pixels” from the Options Bar to avoid permanently deleting parts of the image.

 - Click-and-drag the crop handles to change the cropping area.
 Everything within the crop box will remain, but the dulled-out areas of the images will be cut when the crop is confirmed.

 - Click-and-drag on the image itself to reposition.

 To exit cropping without saving, click the Cancel icon in the Options Bar.

-- Select the desired layer for cropping in the Layers panel.
+- Select the desired layer in the Layers panel.

 - Photoshop: Information